Helpful tips for understanding who's visiting your site and how they're engaging with your content.

 The sale of a subscription product involves two types of purchases: the initial purchase of the subscription, and the subscription renewal every billing period.
 Where your subscription analytics data appears depends on the type of purchase:

 - Initial purchase: Sales data appears in each of the analytics panels listed above except for the Abandoned cart panel.

 - Subscription renewals: Sales data appears in Sales analytics as revenue attributed to the direct source.
 Renewal sales are filtered out of the Purchase funnel, Abandoned cart, and Traffic sources panels.

 See how your blog or podcast is performing

 If you're a blogger or podcaster, RSS subscribers estimates the number of people who subscribe to your RSS feed.

 Why am I not seeing the traffic I expect?

 Analytics is a useful tool for tracking how your site is performing, but it's always to some extent an estimate.
 For example, if several people in the same office read a blog post, all using same IP address, they may display as one unique visitor.
-Also, data in Analytics can take up to 60 minutes to update, so very recent activity won't always appear instantly.
+Also, data in analytics can take up to three hours to update, so very recent activity won't always appear instantly.

 To increase site traffic over time: